 Register Today for Classes Beginning February 2018

-Tuition is waived for students enrolled in Pittsburgh Public Schools and Penn Hills School District.
+Tuition is waived for students enrolled in the Penn Hills School District.

 RCB School of Brass Timeline and Calendar